TL;DR - Quick Summary

 While financial independence is, no doubt, about having a certain amount of money in the bank, it's equally about having a choice to make sound decisions and doing so without the burden of debt.

-21 Things You Can Do When You’re Financially Independent.
+21 Things You Can Do Break Free from Debt

-• The path to financial independence begins with a critical step: getting rid of debt.
+The path to financial independence begins with a critical step: getting rid of debt.
+As David Bach explores in The Latte Factor: Why You Don't Have to Be Rich to Live Rich, small daily decisions compound into life-changing financial outcomes.

 Debt not only sucks the money out of your wallet— it also sucks your peace of mind and life's options.
 Here are ways debt stealthily destroys your financial future: